utsa-lib-cedish/mapbox-layers/README.md

 export default App;
 ```

 Here, we are making the Map component a child of the App component.
-Notice we are importing the Map component.
+Notice we're importing the Map component at the top.
 Then, in our JSX return, we return the Map component inside a wrapping div.

-In our App component style sheet, we'll make sure the page-wrapper gets the full viewport height.
+In our App component style sheet, we'll make sure the `#page-wrapper` div  gets the full viewport height.
 Since we told the map to occupy 100% of available space, and its wrapper occupies the whole viewport, this means the map will start out occupying the entire browser viewport.

 `App.css`:
 ```css